 A history of urinary tract infections or bladder infections in childhood also poses a risk for recurrences in adult life.
 Also, men who have had a UTI or multiple UTIs in adulthood are at an increased risk for infection.

 Abnormal structure of the bladder can be something that you are born with or that develops later in life.
 Vesico-ureteric reflux (VUR) is a congenital abnormality of the urinary tract that some children are born with, in which urine flows back into the ureters or kidney during urination.

 Men with certain blood types attract bacteria which attach to cells that line the urinary tract, causing recurrent urinary tract infections.
 It has been suggested that the A phenotype for the AB0 blood group constitutes risk for the emergence of urinary tract infections.
 The individuals with A phenotype are more likely to suffer from infection caused by E. coli bacterium – the most frequent pathogen.

 *Based on various available sources and studies, our research and practical experience.
 Last modified on November 3, 2022.

-As you probably know by now, urinary tract infection (UTI) has become a common urological problem the last decades, with women being affected three times more than men.
-Also, children and young adults suffer from this painful and frustrating ailment.
+Urinary tract infection (UTI) has become a common urological problem in the last decades.
+Even children and young adults suffer from this painful and frustrating ailment.

-In a nutshell, urinary tract infection is your body’s poor response to opportunistic uropathogenic bacteria.
+In a nutshell, this is your body’s poor response to multiple opportunistic uropathogenic bacteria.
 Unfortunately, most sufferers still have no idea that there are options other than medicinal drugs to address it

 Also, many UTI sufferers believe, and/or have been told, that their condition is much TOO SERIOUS for natural measures to be the proper solution.